kube-logging/logging-operator/docs/configuration/plugins/outputs/relabel.md

 # Relabel
 ## Overview

-Available in Logging Operator version 4.2 and later.
+Available in Logging operator version 4.2 and later.

 The relabel output uses the [relabel output plugin of Fluentd](https://docs.fluentd.org/output/relabel) to route events back to a specific Flow, where they can be processed again.